 - PASSIVE DUST COLLECTION SYSTEM: Passive dust collection system that requires a vacuum cleaner and hoses; Accepts Bosch VAC001, VAC009 and VAC010 hoses (sold separately) or a Bosch VAC002 hose adapter (included)

 This sander is a beast.
 With its 6.5 Amp of power, it will get your job faster and easier.
-The one thing you have to keep in mind is that it could be a bit more difficult to control especially if you don’t have much experience with orbital sanders.
-The auxiliary handle can help you with that though.
+You have to keep in mind that this sander could be a bit more difficult to control especially if you don’t have much experience with random orbital sanders.
+The auxiliary handle can help you with that, though.

-Another thing great about this sander is the dual mode.
-You flip a switch and turbo mode turns it into very efficient, aggressive stock removal machine.
+Another thing great about this sander is the dual-mode.
+You flip a switch, and turbo mode turns it into a very efficient, aggressive stock removal machine.

-It has variable speed for even more control with Constant Response circuitry that keeps the speed maintained under heavy loads and a vacuum port for dust collection and mess-free work.
-The body is built of solid materials and all bearings and gears and switch are sealed against dust for long durability.
+It has a variable speed for even more control with a Constant Response circuit that keeps the speed maintained under heavy loads and a vacuum port for dust collection and mess-free work.
+The body is built of solid materials, and all bearings and gears, as well as the switch, are sealed against dust for long durability.